brainsatplay/brainsatplay/docs/docs/advanced-topics/02-add-your-device.md

 ## Overview
 ---

 This tutorial will teach you how to add support for your device to brainatplay.js.
+While we currently support hardware from a variety of popular neurotechnology companies (e.g. [OpenBCI](https://openbci.com/), [Muse](https://choosemuse.com/), [Neosensory](https://neosensory.com/), [FreeEEG](https://www.crowdsupply.com/neuroidss/freeeeg32), [HEGAlpha](https://www.hegalpha.com/)), we're very excited to join in on the future of web-based BCIs!

 :::note